 Perfection is mandatory

 When it comes to certification you can’t afford for anything to fail, especially the MVHR that’s fundamental for a passive house or anything close.
-And of all the MVHR requirements, running below 25 decibels on boost is the most difficult to achieve.
-That’s almost half as quiet as a regular MVHR compliant with Part-F regulations.
+And of all the MVHR requirements, running below 25 Decibels on boost is the most difficult to achieve.
+That’s almost half as quiet as a regular Part-F compliant MVHR that must run below 30 Decibels.

-It takes a lot more than a ‘Passivhaus certified’ badge on the machine to qualify for certification, that’s only the starting point.
-Not only must the MVHR designer create a system that fits, they must accurately predict the system pressure, or air resistance, on the whole system, from the exterior terminals through to the air valves in the rooms.
-Then they must calculate the energy consumption and the acoustic performance of the proposed design.
-And they better be accurate calculations because someone will be testing the finished system.
+It takes a lot more than a ‘Passivhaus certified’ badge on the machine to qualify for certification, that’s just the starting point.
+Not only must the MVHR designer create a system that fits, they must accurately predict the system pressure (air resistance) of the whole system from the exterior terminals through to the air valves in the rooms.
+Based on this (evidenced) system pressure they must then calculate the energy consumption, or Specific Fan Power, along with acoustic performance of the proposed design.

 Before you begin